 Change Your World embarks on pre-event “quests” which are one-hour interactive sessions where the young participants are given questions to think about.
 Then the main event takes place which involves music and dance, and other media-related activities, all done with a Christian flavour.
 After that is the “venture” where solutions are put into practice via projects or trainings.
 Change Your World also works in partnership with World Vision, Tenaganita, Community At Heart and Rakan Cop.

+Kelvin Lim and his wife Cathryn founded the Change Your World movement because they believe people are inherently good and willing to help others.
 “In the quests, we want to let the young people know that we are not just taking them to an event, but on a journey,” said Cathryn.
 “We hope that in every town and every city, we will grow into a movement.”

 So far, Change Your World has gone to Penang, Ipoh, Kuching, Kluang, Johor, and Petaling Jaya, Selangor.